IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

   traceWith 1.1 aggroTracer -- measure: 1.1 sum: 1.1
   traceWith 2.0 aggroTracer -- measure: 2.0 sum: 3.1
 ```

-### Discuss possibility of pure aggregation

-> I would like to find a function `foldTrace`, that omits the MVar and can thus be called pure.
-Help is appreciated.

 ## Dispatcher routing toolkit